mattferris/di/Readme.md

 );
 ```

-Argument values string with a backslash are assumed to be type-hinted arguments.
+Argument values starting with a backslash are assumed to be type-hinted
+arguments.